Nexosis/nexosis.github.io/_guides/HowItWorksModel.md

 ---
 ## The Process

 Regression allows you to estimate the relationships between variables.
 Classification allows you to organize information into categories.
+Anomaly Detection helps you find outliers in your data.
 The Nexosis API allows you to upload a dataset and it will model these relationships.
 Once the relationship is understood this model is persisted and used to further predict values or classify your data, given new inputs.
 Take a moment to familiarize yourself with the high-level process before using Regression and Classification.

 We've worked hard to keep the high-level process simple.
 Here's the basic process: